MiswaQ/islam-for-beginners/README.md

 ## Footer!

 ![Footer](assets/images/readimage/footer.png)
-   #### Footoer features:
+   #### Footer features:
 <br>
-<p>The footer I made the same on all pages exept for the result page.
+<p>The footer I made the same on all pages except for the result page.
 On that page I added one more icon so that the user can go back to the start.</p>

    #### Footer links:
 <br>
-<p>I chose links to diferent convert groups for the user to get in contact with people who might understand there questions.
+<p>I chose links to different convert groups for the user to get in contact with people who might understand there questions.
 And guide them in further research into Islam.</p>
 <br>
 <br>